A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 \end{theorem}

-The difference between the variance estimators depends on the ratio between the treatment and control sample sizes, and differences between the means and variances of the treatment and control potential outcomes.
+The difference between the variance estimators depends on the ratio of the treatment and control sample sizes, and differences between the means and variances of the treatment and control potential outcomes.
+The ``conservativeness'' of Neyman's test does not cause the paradox; if we use the true sampling variance rather than the estimated variance of $\widehat{\tau}$ for testing, then the paradox will happen even more often.

+In order the verify the asymptotic theory above, we go back to compare the variances in the previous numerical examples. \begin{example}[Continuations of Examples \ref{eg::balanced} and \ref{eq::unbalanced}] We plot in Figure \ref{fg::var} the variances $\widehat{V}(\text{Neyman})$ and $\widehat{V}(\text{Fisher})$ obtained from the numerical examples in Section \ref{sec::numerical-examples}.
+In both the left and the right panels, $\widehat{V}(\text{Fisher})$ tends to be larger than $\widehat{V}(\text{Neyman})$.
+This pattern is more striking on the right panel with unbalanced experiments designed to satisfy $ (N_0^{-1} - N_1^{-1}) \left( S^2_1 - S^2_0 \right) > 0$.
+It is thus not very surprising that the FRT is much less powerful than Neyman's test, and it rejects even less often than nominal $0.05$ level as shown in Table \ref{tb::test_unb}. \end{example}